corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-## Limitations
+### Limitations

 The `<encrypt{}>` blocks can only appear inside string properties - they cannot be used to obfuscate entire configuration blocks.

 Otherwise, the Corda node or service will not be able to decipher the obfuscated content.

-More explicitly,
-this means that the blocks can only appear on the right hand-side of the colon, and for string properties only.
+More explicitly, this means that the blocks can only appear on the right-hand side of the colon, and for 'string' properties only.